 You probably know that eating out-of-season fruits and vegetables is highly damaging to the environment.
 Producing and transporting them from the other side of the world involves significant greenhouse gas emissions.
 Often, production closer-to-home in greenhouses is even more energy-intensive: local, out-of-season tomato production under glass requires 11 times more energy than the same crop grown outdoors.

 But eating seasonal fruits and vegetables is not just good for the environment: it also has a direct impact on your health.
 Micronutrient content is at its highest when products are grown in season, in the period to which they’re best adapted.
-Simple factors such as length of sun exposure, maximum range of temperatures, heat and humidity are key to their micronutrient content, and thus their flavour!
-Just as organic farming methods enable fruits to deploy more antioxidant defences against pathogens in the absence of pesticides.
+Simple factors such as length of sun exposure, maximum range of temperatures, heat and humidity are key to their micronutrient content, and thus their flavor!
+Just as organic farming methods enable fruits to deploy more antioxidant defenses against pathogens in the absence of pesticides.

 So to stay healthy throughout the autumn season, it makes absolutely no sense to rush out and buy tropical fruits, you simply need to choose from the following list …